 Take

 Take determines the input fields that will be supplied to the make function.
-It is typically a flat array of field objects.
+It is a flat array of field objects.

 { type: "text", value: "String" },